frida/frida-website/_posts/2018-04-28-frida-10-8-released.markdown

 themselves entirely, e.g. *execve()*, or by spawning a child process, e.g.
 *posix_spawn()* without *POSIX_SPAWN_SETEXEC*.

-Just like after a *fork()* happened you will now be able to apply instrumentation and control when the child process starts running its first instructions.
+Just like after a *fork()* happened you are now able to apply instrumentation and control when the child process starts running its first instructions.

 ### Limitation #3: dealing with sudden process termination